BenLyakhov/PartProductWebsite/README.md

 •  Display a message that indicates the success or failure of a purchase.
 1. added the buy now button and notes on lines 85 to 88 in mainscreen.html.
 2. added new class PurchaseProductController.java
+3. created purchaseConfirmation.html file to indicate to the user a successful purchase.
+4.

 ### Task G - Track Min/Max of Inventory
 Modify the parts to track maximum and minimum inventory by doing the following: